Preparation for FX Leaders Trading Course

 History of the Forex Trading Market

-Until the 1970’s the Forex market did not act like an enhanced, modern market, reacting to changes in supply and demand.
-From the 1970’s onwards, this all changed.
+Until the 1970s, the Forex market did not act like an enhanced, modern market, reacting to changes in supply and demand.
+Since then, all of this changed.
 The market became global and rates fluctuated, moving in response to market forces.
 Over the years the Forex market got bigger and bigger until it reached its current size.

 What do we trade?